Skip to main content

 Use naming conventions: Name campaigns with dates or status indicators (e.g., "2024-Q1-SaaS-Outreach") to make it easier to identify which campaigns to archive.

-Export before archiving: While data is preserved, export key analytics to your reporting tools before archiving.
-This makes quarterly reviews faster.
+Export before archiving: While data is preserved, export key analytics to your reporting tools when you need to report results.

 Document campaign outcomes: Before archiving, add notes about what worked or didn't.
 When you unarchive later, you'll remember why that campaign succeeded or failed.

-Bulk archive test campaigns: After testing different approaches, bulk archive the unsuccessful versions and keep only the winner active.
+Archive test campaigns: After testing different approaches, archive the unsuccessful versions and keep only the winner active.
 This prevents confusion about which version to use.

 Unarchive for reference: When building new campaigns, unarchive similar past campaigns to copy successful messaging or structure.
 You can duplicate them, then re-archive the original.

-Keep active campaigns list short: Aim to have 10-20 active campaigns maximum in your main view.
+Keep active campaigns list short: Aim to keep your main view focused on campaigns you actively manage.
 Archive everything else.
-This makes daily campaign management much easier.

 Did this answer your question?